PRIMITIVE-IO/primitive/README.md

 ![](images/selectable-link.jpg)

-1. While selected on a method or expanded class, press the "link" button on the **exploration wand** trackpad (on Vive) or the **A button** (on Rift) to view the references to and from that method or class.
+1. While selected on a method or expanded class, press the "link" button on the **exploration wand** trackpad (on Vive or GearVR Controller) or the **A button** (on Rift) to view the references to and from that method or class.
 Not all methods and classes have references.

 1. A menu will appear next to the method or class showing the different types of references available for that method or class.
-Press the up and down buttons on the **exploration wand** touch pad (on Vive), press up and down on the **exploration controller** joystick (on Rift) or swipe up and down on the **GearVR touchpad** (GearVR) to select a different type of reference.
+Press the up and down buttons on the **exploration wand** touch pad (on Vive or GearVR Controller), press up and down on the **exploration controller** joystick (on Rift) or swipe up and down on the **GearVR touchpad** (GearVR) to select a different type of reference.

     Not all methods and classes have more than one type of reference.